 Mindfulness is often taught as part of Dialectical Behavioral Therapy (DBT).
 Clients are helped to gain awareness of their thoughts and feelings and eliminate behaviors that interfere with goals (Soler et al., 2012).

 Being in the right state of mind and grounding yourself in the present can help you identify and deliver your goals.

 The 3-Step Mindfulness Worksheet is deceptively simple but provides a valuable way of practicing mindfulness throughout the day and bringing awareness to the present.

 Goal setting is crucial to maximize and direct limited resources in education.

 However, the teacher’s and student’s states of mind are equally important.

 Like all of us, students and teachers need to be motivated to meet their goals.

-This Daily Motivation Awareness exercise encourages voluntary, or autonomous, motivation, which is linked to goal fulfillment (Ryan & Deci, 2018).
+This Self-Directed Speech Worksheet can help you change your self-directed speech and increase voluntary, or autonomous, motivation, which is linked to goal fulfillment (Ryan & Deci, 2018).

 Mindfulness in schools